mrbarbasa/werewolf/README.md

 6. To clear and stop the game at any point, click on the refresh icon next to the `Chats` link once or twice.
 For both players `one` and the other, you will need to exit room `Hello` and then re-enter the room before starting the game again.

 ### Things to Note
-- It is very important to sign in as player `one` if you wish to test out this game by yourself.
+- You must sign in as player `one` if you wish to test out this game by yourself.
 Only player `one` is assigned as the host to room `Hello`.
 - Each round in the development version is only allocated 10 seconds, while the production version has the actual game timer.
 - The production version is a work in progress and is not yet production quality.

 ### How to Play
 You are randomly assigned one of three roles: Villager, Seer, or Werewolf.
 In a game of 8 players, there are 5 villagers, 1 seer (on the villagers' team), and 2 werewolves.
 The game is played in alternating night and day phases, and the day phase has multiple rounds: discussion, accusation, defense, dusk, judgment, and verdict.

 The night phase lasts for 30 seconds.
-During the night phase, werewolves may choose one person to kill from the Players list.
+During the night phase, werewolves may choose one person to kill.
 Of the 2 werewolves, whoever is the first to click the kill button will make the single kill for the night (first-come, first-served is not the best implementation for what is supposed to be a team effort and I plan to change it in a future version).
 If the night timer runs out before the werewolves make a decision, no one is killed that night.

 Also during the night phase, the seer may choose one person to scan.
-This action identifies whether or not that person is a werewolf or not.
+This action identifies whether or not that person is a werewolf.
 Again, if the night timer runs out before the seer makes a decision, no one is scanned that night.

 The day phase has the following rounds: